 Ballarat Line Upgrade

-The Victorian Government is upgrading the Ballarat line to deliver more trains and better reliability for Melbourne's outer western suburbs, Melton, Bacchus Marsh, Ballan and Ballarat.
+The Australian and Victorian governments are upgrading the Ballarat line to deliver more trains and improved reliability for Melbourne's outer western suburbs, Melton, Bacchus Marsh, Ballan and Ballarat.

-The $518 million upgrade will enable much needed extra services in the morning and afternoon peak, plus a train every 40 minutes off-peak for these growing communities.
+The project will enable much needed extra services in the morning and afternoon peak, plus a train every 40 minutes off-peak for these growing communities.

-Major construction will commence in early 2018, with a target completion date of late 2019.
+Major construction will commence in late 2017, with a target completion date of late 2019.

 The Ballarat Line Upgrade includes:

 - duplication of 18 kilometres of track between Deer Park West and Melton

 - additional platforms at Bacchus Marsh and Ballan stations, with new pedestrian links between platforms

 - upgrading Rockbank station and extending platforms, constructing a new pedestrian link between platforms and building a new car park

 - new stabling facilities at Maddingley, and the removal of stabling facilities at Bacchus Marsh